 Step 2: Breaking the Cycle of Pain

-Being assertive of course does not mean ‘fighting back’.
-It is about preventing another person’s pain from having a negative impact upon you in the same way that the direct and indirect pain of possibly countless other people has had an impact upon the person who is trying to bully you.
-It is also about ensuring that you in turn, do not push your pain onto that person.
+Being assertive does not mean ‘fighting back’.
+It is about preventing another person’s pain from having a negative impact upon you in the same way that the direct and indirect pain of possibly countless other people has had an impact upon the person who is trying to project onto you.

 Step 3: Looking for Intersection and Common Ground